ringcentral/ringcentral-api-docs/docs/basics/sandbox.md

 More information is available below on using and configuring these endpoints to work in Sandbox and to configure your app if needed.

-### Embeddable Web Widget and the Sandbox Environmnet
+### Embeddable web widget and the Sandbox environmnet

 The RingCentral Embeddable Web Widget is a fully-functional web client that developers can embed in their app.
 In addition to doing development with it, there is a hosted demo you can configure and use.